Enhancing local spaces through street art

 Street art has a unique ability to breathe life into an area, celebrating local talent while reflecting the character and spirit of the community.
 Vibrant and engaging, it sparks conversations and creates a strong sense of place, enriching the way residents and visitors experience shared spaces.
 By incorporating community input into the design process, street art can also deter graffiti and other anti-social behaviour, fostering a greater sense of ownership and pride.

-The ERF program has been a catalyst for inspiring examples of street art, showcasing both well-established and emerging local artists.
-One popular approach has been transforming shutter fronts with eye-catching designs, which bring bursts of color to high streets even when shops are closed.
-Bold murals have also served as statement pieces, drawing attention and footfall while enhancing the visual appeal of neighborhoods.
+There are many inspiring examples of street art funded by ERF projects by some well-established as well as up and coming local artists.
+One popular approach has been to pepper the high street with eye-catching designs on shutter fronts.
+This was a successful way of adding colour even when shops are closed.
+Bold murals have also served as statement pieces, drawing attention and footfall while enhancing the visual appeal of neighbourhoods.

 On a smaller scale, the decoration of utility boxes has made a significant impact.
-These often-overlooked fixtures have been transformed into canvases for creative expression, signaling that the local area is not only well-cared-for but also worth visiting and exploring.
+These often-overlooked fixtures have been transformed into canvases for creative expression, signalling that the local area is not only well-cared-for but also worth visiting and exploring.

 Below are just a few examples:

-The beautiful artwork by Peachzz at Alderson Road Car Park was commissioned by Love London Road with support from the Economic Recovery Fund.
 Peachzz's design celebrates the rich diversity of London Road, showcasing national birds, flowers, and food.
 The artwork was inspired by feedback from London Road residents and businesses, allowing them to reflect their community's unique identity and culture.

 The Walkley team transformed Walkley with a vibrant collection of artwork that brought new energy to the area.
 Featuring 25 decorated utility boxes and 15 shop shutters, this creative initiative culminated in the creation of the Walkley Arts Trail.
 The trail is bookended by two striking murals in Upperthorpe and Walkley, both created by the acclaimed street artist Peachzz.